morph07/nova-countdown/README.md

 # Nova Countdown

 A countdown card for Laravel Nova.
+Inspired by swooinc/nova-countdown

 ## Installation

 Install the package with composer using the following command:

 ```
-composer require swooinc/nova-countdown
+composer require morph07/nova-countdown
 ```

 ## Usage